open-turo/token-text-view/README.md

 tokenTextView.insert(token, at: range)
 ```

-Or you can leave the location blank, and the current location will be used:
+Or you can leave `insertRange blank, and the current cursor location will be used:

 ```
 let token = Token(name: "Token name", identifier: "TOKEN_IDENTIFIER")